ashutoxh/chatbot/README.md

    - **TF-IDF mode (default)**: Builds a TF-IDF vectorizer (CPU only) and stores the sparse matrix in memory
    - **Transformer mode (optional)**: Generates embeddings for the corpus using Hugging Face Router API (requires API token)
 3. **Query handling**: `_retrieve_relevant_qa()` processes queries based on selected mode:
-   - **TF-IDF**: Transforms query into TF-IDF space, finds top matches via cosine similarity
+   - **TF-IDF**: Transforms query into TF-IDF space (statistical word counting, no transformer), finds top matches via cosine similarity
-   - **Transformer**: Gets query embedding from API, computes cosine similarity against corpus embeddings
+   - **Transformer**: Gets query embedding from Hugging Face API (uses neural network transformer model), computes cosine similarity against corpus embeddings
    - Both modes optionally inject exact matches based on normalized question lookup
 4. **Answer composition**: `_compose_answer()` inspects the retrieved snippets.
 For fact-style prompts (name, birth, death, etc.) it responds with the highest confidence snippet.
 For broader prompts it stitches the top answers into a narrative summary with explicit attribution.
 5. **UI update**: `app.py` displays the assistant reply in the chat feed, refreshes the context cards, and updates the insight and dataset panels.